 Multi-Unit Buildings: $800 – $1,500+

 Inspections of duplexes, triplexes, or larger apartment buildings take considerably more time because each unit must be inspected separately.
-In addition to checking each individual living space, the inspector will need to evaluate shared systems such as roofing, plumbing, and electrical.
+In addition to checking each living space, the inspector will need to evaluate shared systems, such as the roofing, plumbing, and electrical systems.

 What is Included in a Typical Home Inspection?